ai-systems/hybrid_autoregressive_inference/README.md

-# Hybrid Autoregressive Inference for Scalable Multi-hop Explanation Regeneration (AAAI 2022 - Main Track - Oral)
+# Hybrid Autoregressive Inference for Scalable Multi-hop Explanation Regeneration (AAAI 2022 - Main Track)

 Regenerating natural language explanations in the scientific domain has been proposed as a benchmark to evaluate complex multi-hop and explainable inference.
 In this context, large language models can achieve state-of-the-art performance when employed as cross-encoder architectures and fine-tuned on human-annotated explanations.
 However, while much attention has been devoted to the quality of the explanations, the problem of performing inference efficiently is largely under-studied.
 Cross-encoders, in fact, are intrinsically not scalable, possessing limited applicability to real-world scenarios that require inference on massive facts banks.